 In 2006, the Foundation initiated the Boat Donation Program to accept and sell donated boats and equipment to support the Marine Science Research Center located at the Southampton Campus.
-At June 30, 2017 and 2016, the balance in boat inventory pending future sale amounted to \$4,000 and \$9,900, respectively and is included in inventory on the accompanying combined statement of financial position.
+At June 30, 2018 and 2017, the balance in boat inventory pending future sale amounted to \$600 and \$4,000, respectively, and is included in prepaid expenses and other assets on the accompanying combined statement of financial position.